adamsol/Pyxell/README.md

 You can pass a path pattern to run only selected tests (e.g. `python test.py good` or `python test.py bad/arrays -e`).
 To see all options, run it with `-h`.

-Tests serve currently as documentation of the language.
+Tests serve currently also as a documentation of the language.
-You can browse them to learn the syntax and semantics (which are similar to Python's, though not exactly).
+You can browse them to learn the syntax and semantics.

 Final thoughts